合気道 · Aikido

 Saito Sensei & Australia

-Saito Sensei’s teaching in Aikido had profound impact all over the world and Australia was no exception.
-Through many instructors in Australia that trained under him, Saito Sensei’s Aikido following proliferated in the 80s and 90s.
-Saito Sensei made many trips to Australia to run Aikido seminars.
+Saito Sensei's teaching in Aikido had profound impact all over the world and Australia was no exception.
+Multiple Australian instructors trained under him, spreading his approach during the 1980s and 1990s.
+He visited Australia frequently for seminars.

 Takemusu Aiki Association

-The Takemusu Aiki Association was formed by Takayasu Sensei in 1980 in order to preserve and pass on the teachings of O-Sensei as taught to Saito Sensei, and passed on to Takayasu Sensei in the late 1960s and early 1970s in Iwama.
-Takayasu Sensei believes that the Aikido of this period was a pure expression of O-Sensei’s Aikido as taught in Iwama.
+The Takemusu Aiki Association was formed by Takayasu Sensei in 1980 in order to preserve and pass on the teachings of O-Sensei as taught to Saito Sensei.

-The Takemusu Aiki Association continues to grow and expand, with the intention of passing on the Aikido of O-Sensei as taught to Saito Sensei and passed on to Takayasu Sensei.
+The Association continues expanding with the goal of transmitting O-Sensei's Aikido as presented to Saito Sensei and transmitted to Takayasu Sensei.

-Photo credit: Derek Minus, Bruce Choy, Russell Pearse, Adam Cole-Clark, Aikido Journal and respective owners.
+Photo credits: Derek Minus, Bruce Choy, Russell Pearse, Adam Cole-Clark, Aikido Journal and respective owners.